Be Us: Release and promotion

-On 10 October 2022, the group's official social media account uploaded a video teaser with the album's name, the lead single and the key track; also announcing the release date.
+On October 10, 2022, the group's official social media account uploaded a video teaser with the album's name, the lead single and the key track; also announcing the release date.
 Ten days later, the lead single "Magnet" was officially released.
-A year after The Light, Be Us was released worldwide on 3 November 2022, in conjunction with a music video of "PNGNP".
+A year after The Light, Be Us was released worldwide on November 3, 2022, in conjunction with a music video of "PNGNP".
 As part of the album campaign, the group embarked on a US promo tour.

 Live performances

-BGYO's first ever live performance of "Tumitigil Ang Mundo" happened at the Mall of Asia via "Tugatog Music Festival", on 15 July 2022 and on the "BE YOU: The World will Adjust Benefit Concert", on 22 July 2022.
+BGYO's first ever live performance of "Tumitigil Ang Mundo" happened at the Mall of Asia via "Tugatog Music Festival", on July 15, 2022 and on the "BE YOU: The World will Adjust Benefit Concert", on July 22, 2022.
 In 23 July, they also performed "Tumitigil Ang Mundo" at the Resorts World Manila as a part of the Star Magic's kick-off for the "Beyond The Stars Concert Tour".
-On 29 October 2022, BGYO performed "Magnet" for the first time at the Hallyuween 2022.
+On October 29, 2022, BGYO performed "Magnet" for the first time at the Hallyuween 2022.
 The group showcased it from the Orleans Arena during the ASAP Natin 'To Las Vegas Concert in matching black and silver outfits.
-BGYO made their Wish USA Bus debut on 11 November 2022 with a three-song setlist consisting of tracks from the album—"Be Us", "PNGNP" and "Magnet"—as part of the group's US Press Tour.
+BGYO made their Wish USA Bus debut on November 11, 2022 with a three-song setlist consisting of tracks from the album—"Be Us", "PNGNP" and "Magnet"—as part of the group's US Press Tour.
 The group also showcased the setlist at the Time Square and Union Square in New York City.
 On 19 November, the group was featured on MYX Hits Different.

+On May 12, 2023, BGYO staged the BE:US Live Album Showcase at the SM North EDSA Skydome in Quezon City as part of the album's promotion and the group's second-anniversary activities.
+The event featured performances of material from BE:US alongside games and audience-interaction segments.